Carbon Neutral Communities

 Working with the 4 Streets in Hove neighbourhood to develop community-led retrofit and solar power upgrades

-The Carbon Neutral Communities (CNC) project, led by Brighton & Hove Energy Services Co-op (BHESCo), sought to enable local residents to collaborate on reducing carbon emissions through home retrofitting and community-owned solar energy.
+The Carbon Neutral Communities (CNC) project, led by Brighton & Hove Energy Services Co-op (BHESCo), sought to implement retrofit measures at scale, empowering residents to invest in energy efficiency improvements for their homes, lowering their heating bills and carbon emissions, with the aspiration of achieving lower costs per household by working together.
+BHESCo performed the retrofit co-ordination service, delivering quality control in the service design.
+The second part of the programme offered community-owned solar energy.
 This report summarises the project’s approach, goals, lessons, and conclusions.

 Approach and Goals